akdas1/SI568-AI-Resume-Analyzer/README.md

 *Fixed nested while loops and history in the employer script*

 > Corrected a redundant while loop in the question receiver functions, since it wasn't needed.
 The main function’s while loop included the question.
-Also removed history from the employer scripts since no additional questions were being asked for those particular resumes.
+Also, I removed history from the employer scripts since no additional questions were being asked for those particular resumes.
 The code looped for the next file after summarizing the current file, which makes storing history unnecessary.
 However, this was used previously for chat transcripts and exporting when exiting.

 **May 9, 2025 Revision:**